 PEOPLE OPS PLAYBOOK

-How to turn employee survey results into action
+How to take action with employee engagement survey results

-Whether or not you’re aware of it, employee engagement affects almost every area of your business.
-According to Gallup’s 2020 Q12® Meta-Analysis, engagement levels are directly linked to business performance; the report points at strong correlations between employee engagement and performance metrics like well-being, safety, absenteeism, quality, customer loyalty, and productivity.
+Whether you’re aware of it or not, employee engagement affects almost every area of your business.
+According to Gallup’s 2024 Q12® Meta-Analysis, engagement levels are directly linked to business performance.
+The report points to strong correlations between employee engagement and performance metrics like well-being, safety, absenteeism, work quality, customer loyalty, and productivity.

-What’s more, highly engaged business units lose 59% less employees.
-Reducing turnover results in increased efficiency — turnover costs can add up quickly, as new employees need training and won’t be working at full productivity right away.
-The Society for Human Resource Management (SHRM) estimates that employee turnover can cost up to one-third of the departing employee’s annual salary, and other studies point to an even grimmer scenario: Replacing one person could cost you up to two times their annual pay.
+What’s more, highly engaged business units lose 43% fewer employees.
+Reducing turnover makes organizations more efficient; turnover costs can add up quickly, as new team members need training.
+The Society for Human Resource Management (SHRM) estimates that employee turnover can cost up to one-third of the departing employee’s annual salary.
+Other studies point to an even grimmer scenario: replacing one person could cost you up to two times their annual pay.

 Considering how employee engagement affects turnover and performance, it’s no surprise that so many organizations choose to track this metric through surveys.
-But it’s not enough just to run employee engagement surveys.
-You also have to use the information you gather.
+Still, it’s not enough just to run engagement surveys: you also have to use the information you gather.

-Acting on employee survey results is key to achieving better business outcomes and building employee trust.
-Employees appreciate when their concerns are listened to; in fact, those who feel heard are over four times more likely to feel empowered to do their best work.
-Conversely, when employees don’t feel heard, this can quickly create an engagement problem: 64% of professionals say “leaders making decisions without seeking their input” is their biggest problem at work.
+Acting on employee engagement survey analysis is critical to achieving better business outcomes and building team member trust.
+Employees appreciate when their concerns are listened to; those who feel heard are almost five times more likely to feel empowered to do their best work.
+Conversely, when team members don’t feel heard, this can quickly create an engagement problem: 64% of professionals say “leaders making decisions without seeking their input” is their biggest problem at work.

-Acting on survey results also makes employees more willing to take part in future surveys.
-According to McKinsey, the number one driver of “survey fatigue” was the perception that organizations wouldn’t act on the results.
+Acting on employee survey data also makes team members more willing to participate in future surveys.
+According to McKinsey research, the number one cause of “survey fatigue” is the perception that organizations won’t act on the results.

 “Leadership is the biggest blocker to turning survey results into action.
 It doesn’t take a lot of money to implement change, but it does take time and commitment.
 Issuing the survey is the easy part, but being willing to internalize the feedback and turn it into action, for some reason, is nearly impossible for some organizations.

-Catharine Montgomery, social causes communications leader, speaking of diversity surveys
+Catharine Montgomery, social causes communications leader, speaking on the power of diversity surveys

-So how do you leverage employee survey results and use them to boost engagement?
+So, how do you leverage survey results and use them to boost engagement?
 Read on to learn how to get the most from your employee surveys.

 Orange checkmark icon.